The Reason You Should Avoid Tiramisu If You're Pregnant

 The presence of raw egg yolk in tiramisu is virtually undetectable.
 Yet it is often there, folded into the mascarpone and heavy cream, giving tiramisu its characteristic richness.
 This mixture is technically a custard, but because most European custards do not call for cooking, traditional tiramisu is still made this way.

 If you're pregnant and have already eaten tiramisu or another dessert that contains raw egg, such as chocolate mousse or uncooked meringues, don't panic.
-According to Live Science, while salmonella poisoning is a risk whenever you eat raw eggs, only about one in 10,000 to one in 20,000 eggs are contaminated with the bacteria, making the risk of human infection from raw eggs very low.
+According to Live Science, while salmonella poisoning is a risk whenever you consume raw eggs, only about one in 10,000 to one in 20,000 eggs are contaminated with the bacteria, making the risk of human infection from raw eggs very low.

-Although medical professionals will say that the ideal dessert while pregnant is fruit (via What to Expect), if you absolutely must have tiramisu, Foreign Fork says you can make it yourself using eggs that are pasteurized in their shell, although these are expensive and not always easy to find.
-Nigella Lawson suggests swapping raw egg yolks for 1/2 cup of heavy cream in addition to whatever cream your recipe calls for.
-There are plenty of rich-sounding eggless tiramisu recipes to be found, including one from Bigger Bolder Baking which uses plenty of heavy cream instead of eggs, and another from The Cooking Foodie for elegant, eggless single-serve tiramisu cups.
+Although medical professionals will say that the ideal dessert while pregnant is fruit, if you absolutely must have tiramisu, you can make it yourself using eggs that are pasteurized in their shell, although these are expensive and not always easy to find.
+Or, as Nigella Lawson suggests, you can swap raw egg yolks for 1/2 cup of heavy cream in addition to whatever cream your recipe calls for.
+These adaptations are proof that if you're pregnant, you can have your tiramisu and eat it too.